 In Haiti, an estimated 25 percent of the country has been affected by Hurricane Matthew.
-Some 300 to 800 people have been killed, and 29,000 homes, schools and other structures were damaged or destroyed.
-The health, education and protection needs are massive, with an estimated 750,000 people requiring urgent assistance.
-We are especially concerned for vulnerable children, including some 2,000 little ones separated from their families, children at risk of deadly cholera, and up to 130,000 children out of school.
+More than 500 people were killed and around 175,000 people were left displaced.
+The health, education and protection needs were massive, with an estimated 1.4 million people requiring urgent assistance.
+We are especially concerned for vulnerable children, including up to 150,000 children out of school.

 Save the Children's work in Haiti spans more than 40 years.
 To date in this crisis, we have deployed emergency responders, as well as our Emergency Health Unit, staffed by doctors and health experts from around the world.
-We are focused on delivering food, hygiene kits and other urgently needed supplies, suppressing any cholera outbreak, protecting vulnerable children, and continued needs assessment to meet immediate needs, restore education and more.
-This past week, we deployed an Emergency Response Team and our Emergency Health Unit, staffed by doctors and health experts from around the world focusing on:
+We are focused on delivering food, hygiene kits and other urgently needed supplies, protecting vulnerable children, restore education and more.

 Of all the nations in the Western Hemisphere, none has faced greater challenges to improve the lives of its children than Haiti.
 In addition to its poor development indicators, Haiti is the country most affected by HIV/AIDS outside of sub-Saharan Africa.
 HIV/AIDS in Haiti dramatically affects the well-being of children whose health is already compromised by poverty and inadequate access to basic health care.
 We advocate for state recognition and more resources for the country's growing network of community-run schools.
 In partnership with the Ministry of Health, Save the Children provides quality primary health care to mothers and young children in the Artibonite and Central provinces.